NVIDIA-AI-IOT/trt_pose/README.md

 ## References

 The trt_pose model architectures listed above are inspired by the following works, but are not a direct replica.
-Please review the open-source code and configuration files for architecture details.
+Please review the open-source code and configuration files in this repository for architecture details.
 If you have any questions feel free to reach out.

 *  _Cao, Zhe, et al. "Realtime multi-person 2d pose estimation using part affinity fields."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2017._